 Who we are

-We are one of ten certified Independent Living Centers in the state of Colorado.
+We are one of nine certified Independent Living Centers in the state of Colorado.
 We serve individuals in Weld, Morgan, Logan, Washington, Sedgwick, Yuma, and Phillips Counties.

 We advocate for the civil rights of people with disabilities.